 Although the name has been tweaked over the years, and the principal investigator has changed, the Summer Institute on Innovative Methods workshop series has been held annually since 1996.
-Originally created by Linda M. Collins, and hosted by The Methodology Center at Penn State, this annual workshop series is ongoing and is now led by Bethany C. Bray and the Center for Dissemination and Implementation Science at the University of Illinois at Chicago.
+Originally created by Linda M. Collins, and hosted by The Methodology Center at Penn State, this annual workshop series is ongoing and is now led by Bethany C. Bray and the Institute for Health Research and Policy at The University of Illinois at Chicago.
 This workshop series is funded, in part, by an award from the National Institute on Drug Abuse (R13 DA020334).
 Information about this year’s workshop and historical information about past workshops is available below.

 2020-2021 Summer Institute on Innovative Methods: